MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/10c-AppTypes.md

 You can find in-depth information on Background apps [here](https://docs.microsoft.com/windows/iot-core/develop-your-app/backgroundapplications).

+### Console Apps
+Starting with Windows 10, version 1803, you can write C++/WinRT or C++/CX UWP console apps that run in a console window, such as a DOS or PowerShell console window.
+Console apps use the console window for input and output, and can use Universal C Runtime functions such as printf and getchar.
+A UWP Console app can access the file-system from the directory it is run from, and below.
+This is possible because the template adds the AppExecutionAlias extension to your app's Package.appxmanifest file.
+This extension also enables the user to type the alias from a console window to launch the app.
+The app does not need to be in the system path to launch.
+You can additionally give broad access to the file system to your UWP console app by adding the restricted capability broadFileSystemAccess as described in File access permissions.
+This capability works with APIs in the Windows.Storage namespace.

+You can find in-depth information on Background apps [here](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/console-uwp).

 ### Arduino Wiring
  Arduino Wiring requires the download of the "Windows IoT Core Project Templates" from the Visual Studio **Tools->Extensions and Updates** manager.
 Arduino Wiring supports only Background Applications.
 You can also build *Windows Runtime Components* using C#, C++, or Visual Basic and then reference those libraries from any other language.